microsoft/tilecode/manual.md

 ![hello_collision_apple_rule](pics/collisionAppleRule.png)

-## Step 6: Avoid the snakes.
+## Step 6: Don't step on a snake!

-Our player needs to avoid snakes so we need to create a new smash rule.
-A new smash rule can be done created directly from the rule editor by selecting the the **+** tile in the upper right:
+We need to create a new smash rule for the case when a player steps on a snake.
+A new smash rule can be created directly from the rule editor for the smash-into-apple rule by selecting the the **+** tile in the upper right:

 ![add_rule](pics/addRule.png)

-For **When** we will then select the red dot tile and add an snake sprite to show we want to create a rule for when the player is meeting with the snake.
-For **Do** we will not have any action for the player, for the snake we will have a lose game action (yellow upside-down trophy) which will trigger a **game over** event.
+For the **When** section, select the red dot tile and add a snake sprite to show that the player is colliding into the snake.
+For **Do** we will not have any action for the player.
+For the snake we will have a game-lost action (yellow upside-down trophy) which will trigger a **game over** event.

 ![hello_collision_snake_rule](pics/helloGameOver.png)